felixivance/breeze/README.md

-# how to import the data visualization library

 hoose a Visualization Library: Select a visualization library that suits your project requirements.
 Popular options include Chart.js, D3.js, Plotly.js, and Google Charts.
 Make sure to review the library's documentation and compatibility with Laravel.

 Install the Library: Depending on the library, you may need to install it via a package manager like npm or include it directly from a CDN.